Greg2dl101/rock-paper-scissors/README.md

-Overall, I was able to work through the logic mostly using things that I head already learned, but I did learn a bit about JavaScript syntax and how insanely less troublesome it is compared to programming in C.
+Overall, I was able to work through the logic mostly using things that I head already learned, but I did learn a bit about JavaScript syntax and how insanely less troublesome it is compared to programming in C. Semi-colons are actually optional in this language, so it was easy to get through writing the program without having to worry about the compiler bugging out.